-With support from PICA and Western Front, songs from the performance have been collected into a limited edition double-LP which can be found on Harkins’ Bandcamp.
-Harkins resides on the Muscogee (Creek) Reservation and is an enrolled member of the Muscogee (Creek) Nation.
+In 2020, she created the Indigenous concert series 6 Moons and published a CD of Muscogee/Seminole Hymns.
+She is also the DJ of Mvhayv Radio, an Indigenous radio show on 99.1FM in Indianapolis, IN, and streaming from OK#1 in Tulsa, OK.
+Radio III / ᎦᏬᏂᏍᎩ ᏦᎢ is a dance performance that features music and choreography by Harkins.
+With support from PICA and Western Front, songs from the performance have been collected into a double LP, which can be found on Harkins’ Bandcamp.
+Harkins resides on the Muscogee Reservation and is an enrolled member of the Muscogee Nation.

 "This is a quote either from the artist or from someone who gives a testimonial about the artist because the artist is mazing and we want people to know ."

 ~ Name of person giving the quote